-Licensing operating income increased by \$4.1 million primarily due to lower operating expenses and increases in domestic licensing royalties, primarily driven by the inclusion of royalties for American Living, offset in part by net decreases in international royalties primarily due to the Japanese Childrenswear and Golf Acquisition (see "Recent Developments" for further discussion).
+Licensing operating income increased by \$2.0 million primarily as a result of a decrease in amortization of intangible assets due to the absence of the license acquired in the Japanese Business Acquisitions, as well as an increase in domestic and home licensing royalties primarily driven by the inclusion of royalties for American Living.
+These increases were offset in part by a net decrease in international royalties primarily due to the Japanese Childrenswear and Golf Acquisition (see "Recent Developments" for further discussion).